April 22, 2025 | Michail Takach

 Hitting the skids

-For the next few years, Hindle toured venues she might have shunned: dime museums, blue collar variety shows, and burlesque companies.
+For the next few years, Hindle toured venues she might earlier have shunned: dime museums, blue collar variety shows, and burlesque companies.
 One of her tours brought her to Jacob Litt’s Dime Museum in Milwaukee for a weeklong stay in November 1884.

 “The Dime Museum continues to draw large crowds,” wrote the Milwaukee Journal on November 19.
 “Miss Annie Hindle, the male impersonator, has become a favorite.
 Her make-up as a dude is very good.”